MantisVision/webUtils/docs/buffer.md

 ### 0.5.0
 Source codes were migrated to Typescript.
 The build of the library still produces javascript files for backwards compatibility, but ``*.d.ts`` files with type declarations are included in ``dist/src`` folder for typechecking.

+### 0.5.2
+Added searching for the frame in the whole buffer even if it's not fully filled.